-\Prerequisites: Chemistry 9/10 and Algebra I \A minimum Grade of B+ is required in both prerequisite courses
+Prerequisites: Chemistry and Algebra I A minimum Grade of B+ is required in both prerequisite courses

-\Entry is also based upon the HOF recommendation.
+Entry is also based upon the HOF recommendation.
 AP Chemistry is a one year chemistry class equivalent to that of a freshman-level college chemistry Course.
 AP Chemistry is an introductory college-level chemistry course designed for students wishing to pursue a college-track as an Engineer, Medical Doctor/Researcher, Nutritionist, and/or Environmental Science (not all inclusive).
 The goal of AP Chemistry is to provide the student a foundation in which to understand the structure and properties of chemical substances and to make predictions in regards to energy movement in a system.
 By nature, this course is lab-based with special emphasis on quantitative and qualitative methods of analysis.
 Some of the major topics explored in laboratory experiences are equivalent to that experienced in the typical college chemistry lab and include: States of matter, types of chemical reactions, bonding, molecular geometry, kinetics, thermodynamics, structure of the atom, equilibrium, acids and bases, nuclear chemistry, organic chemistry, electrochemistry, and coordination chemistry.
+College majors that benefit from this AP can be found here.